 Criteria to apply:

-You must have supported the Make A Difference Trust in the past at one of their fundraising events including West End Bares, West End Eurovision, A Mad Drag Night, West End Christmas, MAD Cabarets and West End Bares Calendar.
+We will prioritise those who have supported the Make A Difference Trust in the past at one of their fundraising events including West End Bares, West End Eurovision, A Mad Drag Night, West End Christmas, MAD Cabarets and West End Bares Calendar.

 The Crisis Fund is there to support unforeseen emergencies and should only be used when all other avenues for support have been considered.
 The Fund cannot replace statutory funding.